Bugzey/Team-Midas/7. Documentation/Doc_010 Documentation.md

 Articles for similar cases for other big cities as **Madrid, Spain**[3] and **Beijing, China** show that it is useful to add traffic information as predictive values in the model.
 Right now, we could not find publicly available historical data for traffic in Sofia.
 We found data for the [number of daily vehicle accidents in Sofia](http://opendata.yurukov.net/kat/en), which can be used as an approximation for the traffic, but unfortunately it is only available for years 203-2014.

-Our solution for the problem of the lack of the traffic data will be to start  gathering hourly information for the traffic in several regoins in Sofia, using the Google [Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/start).
+Our solution for the problem of the lack of the traffic data will be to start  gathering hourly information for the traffic in several regoins in Sofia, using the [Google Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/start).

-##	6. Deployment

 ##	7. Documentation